-Step 1 could be accomplished within a relatively short timeframe of receiving funding to do so.
+Step 1 could be accomplished in a relatively short timeframe of receiving funding to do so.
 The department has all necessary apparatus and would only need to hire 3 full-time people.

-Step 1.5 is an intermediate Step that would provide for a "sub-station" somewhere nearer the Southeast quadrant of the Township that would provide housing for two firefighting personnel and garage space to park a rescue vehicle.
+Step 1.5 is an intermediate Step that that could be started immediately after the completion of Step 1 and would require an additional 6 full-time personnel.
+The plan calls for a "sub-station" somewhere nearer the Southeast quadrant of the Township that would provide housing for two firefighting personnel and garage space to park a rescue vehicle.
 This step would most likely require the Department to purchase a second rescue so as not to compromise medical response to the rest of the Township.
 It would also require the department to build or rent living quarters and garage space for an indefinite period of time (2 - 3 years?).
 These personnel would respond primarily to medical calls and would only be called into "fire service" when needed.
 This step would improve our response time to medical calls (50% of our calls), especially into the southeast portion of the Township.
-This would not affect the 2in/2out requirements, would meet response time to medical calls in the southeast section of the Township, have no effect on ISO score, and allow for BLS and possible ALS transport capability, an important feature this plan given the prospect on an increase in medical calls due to the addition of senior and assisted living developments in the community.
-With implementation of Step 2 (below), this facility would no longer be needed and the staff and equipment would be reassigned when the Wagner station is opened.
+This would meet our response time goal to medical calls in the southeast section of the Township, have no effect on ISO score, and allow for BLS and possible ALS transport capability, an important feature of this plan given the prospect of an increase in medical calls due to the addition of senior and assisted-living developments in the community.
+With implementation of Step 2 (below), this facility would no longer be needed, and the staff would be reassigned when the Wagner station is opened.